ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **dashOffset `number`**

 The offset of the first dash.
 The stroke is solid to the specified offset.
 The specified offset is multiplied with the pens thickness, just like the dash style.
-Be aware that a **positive** offset will move the dashes **against stroke direction**
+Be aware that a **positive** offset will move the dashes **against stroke direction**.

 **dashCap [`LineCap`](#linecap)**